KurtVelasco/priestess-database/README.md

 # priestess-database
-A Windows Formrendition of a certain gacha database WIP for Fun(RP), and an idea from a certain conversation.
+A Windows Form rendition of a certain gacha database WIP for Fun(RP), and an idea from a certain conversation.
-Mostly just for education and practice for using WPF for the first time
+Mostly just for education and practice for using Windows Forms for the first time

 Todo list:
 - Mostly just static based - will prob change it oh nvm